Working Arrangements During Covid-19

 The Respect Phoneline is a key source of support for people concerned about their behaviour and wanting to manage and change it.
 Now more than ever, the Respect Phoneline will be critical to family members and others who are finding it difficult to manage their behaviour during this difficult time.
 We need them to know that support is out there and that there is no excuse for abuse.

 If you are struggling with your own behaviour at home pleas contact the Respect Phoneline using the contact information below:

 • call: 0808 8024040

 • webchat: Thurs & Fri 10am-11am & 3pm-4pm

 All cases have been thoroughly risk assessed and WWR/CGL consulted directly with Public Health England and the Royal College of Psychiatry in making plans.

 Involve North West

-Got the T Shirt: Involve are continuing to offer support to clients enrolled on the Got the T Shirt programme via telephone
+Leapfrog: Involve are continuing to offer support to clients and children enrolled on Leapfrog programmes.

 New Referrals/Clients: Involve are offering phone and email support, and also offering support via Facebook/Twitter.
 Phone support – 0151 644 4500, Email support – [email protected]

 One to one appointments no longer being offered.
 Tomorrow’s Women is closed to the general public.
 They are offering phone support to be a listening ear and to give contact numbers for any other agencies which may be of help such as solicitors, housing support and advice, financial advice.
 We offer this support to any clients you feel would benefit from talking to us.
 Support is also available through their social media platforms.